 2. There is only one bank (a credit union) in Samaipata.
 It accepts credit cards but there is no ATM.
 Here's more on Bolivian money.

 4. There is an ENTEL international calling center with fax and internet service and an internet café on the main plaza in Samaipata.
 Here's how to place phone calls in Bolivia.

 5. Samaipata is generally safe.
 However, women should be cautious when alone.
 Also, by law you must carry your documentation at all times.

 6. Most tour operators speak at least language other than Spanish.
 Because so many hostels and tour operators are foreign-owned you’ll find someone who speaks, Dutch, German, French or English.

 7. Samaipata has a small hospital, several dentist, pharmacies, doctors, and a veterinarian.

 8. There is a Tourist Information office right on the main plaza.

 9. Samaipata has a large foreign resident community and lovely hospitable locals.
 You will always find someone to help you out or inform you.

 10. If you need to do laundry, contact the Tourist Information office on the main square or call them at 944-6293 locally.
-Michael Blendinger Tours also offers laundry services for Bs.
-25 per load.
+Michael Blendinger Tours also offers laundry services.
 Contact them at 944-6227 locally.